one-touch-pipeline/otp/docs/md/users/AlignmentQualityOverviewPage.md

 ## Alignment Quality Overview

-The "Alignment Quality Overview", available via "ALIGNMENT QUALITY CONTROL" in the "RESULTS" menu option displays the basic alignment quality results.
+The "Alignment Quality Overview", available via "ALIGNMENT QUALITY CONTROL" in the "RESULTS" menu option, displays the basic alignment quality results.
 Dependent on the actual sequencing type, the shown tables may differ.

 ### WGS/WES/WGBS Data